GubinGeramifard/gubingeramifard/README.md

 # 👋 Hi, I'm Gubin Geramifard

 🎓 I'm a Computer Science student at Athabasca University
-💡 Currently working on: **FocusFlow** – an AI-powered to-do list and an AI music recommender called Wavely
+💡 Currently working on: **FocusFlow** an AI-powered to-do list and an AI music recommender called Wavely
-💻 Languages: Java, JavaScript, C++
+💻 Languages: Java, JavaScript, C++ , Python
 🔧 Tools: Git, VS Code, IntelliJ, Postman
 📫 How to reach me: geramifg@gmail.com or linkedin.com/in/gubingeramifard